lytics/grid/grid.v3/README.md

 ```

 ## Example Grid
 Below is a basic example of starting your grid application.
-Error checking and
+The `MakeActor` method
+must always know how to make "leader".
+The leader actor will be started automatically
+for you when `Serve` is called, it's the entry-point of you application.
+Error checking
-full parameters are omitted with "..." placeholders.
+and full parameters are omitted with "..." placeholders.

 ```go
 type MyApp struct {